Mani47e/Webathon_project/README.md

 o	SQL for data storage (product details, user information, orders)
 •	Email Notification:
 o	Node.js with Nodemailer for sending order confirmations.
-4. Implementation Details
+4.IMPLEMENTATION DETAILS
 •	Navigation Bar: Implemented with HTML and styled using CSS.
 •	Product Listings: Displayed dynamically using JavaScript.
 •	Shopping Cart: Allows real-time updates when users add or remove items.
 •	Order Placement: A structured form that validates user inputs before confirming orders.
 •	Admin/Seller Portal: Enables vendors to manage their products and sales efficiently.
-5. Website Flow Chart
+5. WEBSITE FLOW CHART
 Buyer Workflow:
 1. User visits the website and logs in/signs up.
 2. User selects products and adds them to the cart.